DainisGorbunovs/vidi/README.md

 # SurvivalRate
 Application for presenting mortality rates in children for various diseases based on area.

+### Running the site under polymer:

+This does not use app.js in the root, instead it uses the elements in the app folder.

+In order to run the polymer application, navigate into the project folder and then:

+On Linux:

+(Make sure you have Python installed)

+python -m SimpleHTTPServer 8080

+On Windows:

+python -m http.server 8080

 ### Running the site
 ```
 npm install